‘Across the Buildings’ is the third part of RELAY, the public art program at King’s Cross. The installation ran from May until October 2013.

-A number of giant geometric shapes have appeared on the facades of nine Victorian buildings around Granary Square.
+For six months in 2013, a number of giant geometric shapes graced the facades of nine Victorian buildings around Granary Square.
 The buildings became the canvas for a new art installation, ‘Across the Buildings’ by the Swiss artist Felice Varini.

-At street level, the shapes seem to be randomly placed.
-But find your way to an observation point at the junction of King’s Boulevard and Goods Way, and the geometric forms magically come together.
-It’s only from this point that you can see the whole picture.
+At street level, the shapes seemed to be randomly placed.
+But from an observation point at the junction of King’s Boulevard and Goods Way, the geometric forms magically came together.
+It was only from this one view point that you could see the whole picture.